Preventing Inferences through Data Dependencies on Sensitive Data: Preliminaries

-A policy $P$ is expressed as $<$\textit{$OC$, $SC$, $AC$}$>$, where $AC$ corresponds to the action, i.e., either deny or allow, $SC$ corresponds to the subject condition i.e, the user to whom the policy applies (e.g., the identity of the querier, or the group for which the policy applies, in case queriers are organized into groups), and $OC$ corresponds to a set of object conditions i.e., the cells on which the policy is to be enforced.
-Each object condition $OC_i$ consists of three parts: A policy $P$ is represented using the 3-tuple \{$\vRelation{}{}$, $\sigma$, $\Phi$\} where $\vRelation{}{}$ is the relation to which $P$ applies, $\sigma$ is the set of selection conditions that select the set of tuples in $\vRelation{}{}$ to which $P$ applies, and finally $\Phi$ is the projection conditions that identifies the set of columns to which the policy is applied.
-The application of a policy is done by a function over the database that returns \nullvalue for a cell if it is disallowed by the policy or the original cell value if it is allowed.
+\stitle{Policy model}.
+A policy $P$ is expressed as $<$\textit{$OC$, $SC$, $AC$}$>$, where $AC$ corresponds to the action, i.e., either deny or allow, $SC$ corresponds to the subject condition i.e, the user to whom the policy applies (e.g., the identity of the querier, or the group for which the policy applies, in case queriers are organized into groups), and \reviseTKDE{$OC$ corresponds to a set of object conditions that identifies the cells on which the policy is to be enforced.
+Each object condition $OC_i$ is represented using the following 3-tuple: \{$\vRelation{}{}$, $\sigma$, $\Phi$\} where $\vRelation{}{}$ is the relation, $\sigma$ and $\Phi$ are the selection and projection conditions respectively that together select the cells that are sensitive.} The application of a policy is done by a function over the database that returns \nullvalue for a cell if it is disallowed by the policy or the original cell value if it is allowed.
 This is modelled after FGAC policy models used in previous works~\cite{pappachan2020sieve, colombo2015efficient}.
 We denote the set of cells identified by $OC_i$ as $\vCellSet{OC_i}$.

 \begin{definition}[Sensitive Cell] Given a policy $P=<$\textit{OC, SC, AC}$>$, we say that a cell $\vCell{}{}$ is sensitive to a user $\vUser{}{}$ if $\vCell{}{} \in \vCellSet{OC_i}$ where $OC_i \in OC$, $\vUser{}{} = SC.querier$, and $AC =$ \textit{deny}.
 After applying $P$, $\vCell{}{}$ is replaced with \nullvalue.
 The set of cells sensitive to the user $\vUser{}{}$ is denoted by $\vCellSet{U}^S$ or simply $\vCellSet{}^S$ when the context is clear. \end{definition}